Stocktake: balancing supply and demand

 Using paddock condition indicators, together with grass growth predictions for local land types, Stocktake allows managers to quantify the effect that sub-optimal land condition is having on their long-term paddock carrying capacity.
 The forage budgeting technique has been included as a secondary component of the system.
 It provides a dynamic tool for land managers to adjust stock numbers based on seasonal forage supply.
 Stocktake is primarily about monitoring.
 For specific information about management see our Grazing Land Management package.

-Stocktake differs from other natural resource monitoring systems in three key areas:
+Stocktake differs from other natural resource monitoring systems in two key areas:

 1. Scale of assessment